Infineon/mtb-example-msclp-isx-tom-keypad-4-buttons-demo/README.md

    <img src="images/vdda-setting.png" width=""/>
 <br>

-3. By default, the Debug mode is disabled for this application to reduce power consumption.
+3. By default, the Debug mode is enabled for this application to reduce power consumption.
 Enable the Debug mode to enable SWD pins as shown in **Figure 31**.

    **Figure 31.
 Enable the Debug mode in the System tab of Device Configurator**